helix-editor/spellbook/README.md

 ### Internals

-There are a few key data structures that power spellbook and make lookup fast.
+There are a few key data structures that power Spellbook and make lookup fast.

 ##### Boxed slices